 Measuring Back Length

 Using the measuring tape, carefully measure along your dog’s back from the base of their neck to the base of their tail.
-Take this measurement into account when selecting a harness to provide the right coverage and support for your dog.
+Consider this measurement when selecting a harness to provide your dog with the proper coverage and support.

 Measuring Your Dog’s Girth